koredeycode/PolyTrend/README.md

 - Allow user access financial market data enabling them to analyse trends and make informed decisions.
 - The project utilizes the Polygon API and data visualization with ApexCharts.
-- It is panel extension accessible via the insights dashboard.
+- It is panel extension accessible via the Directus insights dashboard.
 - { If given longer, what would be the next improvement you would make? }

 ## Set Up Instructions